 - Parking: Free parking onsite.

-- Extras: Welcome drink and snack (usually wine and baklava), fewer steps than most caldera hotels, weddings and events, chapel on site (anyone can enter, but only Orthodox weddings can be performed in the chapel).
+- Extras: Welcome drink and snack (usually wine and baklava), fewer steps than most caldera hotels, weddings and events, and a chapel (anyone can enter, but only Orthodox weddings can be performed in the chapel).

 - When to Book: The hotel operates from late April/early May until the end of October.
 Reserve as early as possible, at least 6 months in advance.
 This is a small hotel and incredibly popular.
 It sells out fast.